Saicharan67/Ml-Models/README.md

 # Ml-Models

-Here You can find various projects done using machine learning
+Here You can find various projects done using machine learning and AI